Bazaar Meats, 6/16

-In the spot The Sahara used to be is the SLS Hotel and Casino.
-We had driven to a spot diagnol from the hotel to a kitschy tourist spot that sells tee shirts and other stuff.
-I had never gone in but wanted to get a tee for Dave and it seemed more appropriate to do so from there.
+In the spot where the Sahara used to be is the SLS Hotel and Casino.
+We had driven to a kitschy tourist spot across from the hotel to get a tee for Dave.
 Looking across I saw the big beautiful picture of Jose Andreas.

-Of course I wanted to be seated near the grill or as close as I could get to an unimpeded view.
-The last shot included John-Paul and Pearl.
+Of course I wanted to be seated near the grill I want to get as close as I could to an unimpeded view.
+That last shot includes our waiter John-Paul and Pearl.
 Such a gracious waiter, putting up with my antics.

-Pearl showing how large the menu is and it is a metal frame with glass on both sides.
-Beautiful, unique and heavy.
-We of course started out with drinks and since I saw my favorite drink from Oyamel on this menu I had to have it..
-Andrea ordered the LN2 Don’t Be A Lemon! which was served table side and is a blend of Bacardi Superior rum, elderflower liqueur, lemon and grapefruit juice, tarragon, pomegranate, orange bitters and liquid nitrogen
+We started out with drinks.
+I saw my favorite drink from Oyamel on this menu and I had to have it.
+Andrea ordered the LN2 Don’t Be A Lemon! which was served table side.
+It’s a blend of Bacardi Superior rum, elderflower liqueur, lemon and grapefruit juice, tarragon, pomegranate, orange bitters and liquid nitrogen.

 We chatted a bit and discussed menu options for Andrea and I ordered something I was most curious about: the cotton candy foie gras.

-I thought it might be cotton candy made from foie gras, no, it was a bite size morsel under the gentle sugary pillow of the freshly spun candy.
-It made me laugh at how delicious it is, if you have ever had foie gras it can be a very dominant flavor that asserts itself over many other ingredients.
-This very savory and gamey meat covered in this melt in your mouth layer of spun sugar was both neutralized and enhanced.
-It was delightful and a great way to tart the meal.
+I thought it might be cotton candy made from foie gras.
+Nope!
+It was a bite size morsel of foie gras hidden under a gentle sugary pillow of freshly spun candy.
+It made me laugh at how delicious it is.
+If you have ever had foie gras it can be a very dominant flavor that asserts itself over other ingredients.
+This very savory and gamey meat was covered in a melt-in-your-mouth layer of spun sugar which both neutralized and enhanced the flavor.
+It was a delightful way to start the meal.

 Bagel and Lox.
-A thin crispy cone filled with a dill cream cheese and topped with Salmon roe.
-I like this take on the traditional dish..
-I almost with they had made it a caper and red onion cream cheese with that sprig of dill on top.
-A salty acidic twist to the roe which are lightly salty but more sweet than salty.
+A thin crispy cone filled with a dill cream cheese and topped with salmon roe.
+I like this take on the traditional dish.
+I almost wish they had made it a caper and red onion cream cheese with that sprig of dill on top.
+A salty acidic twist to the roe, which are usually more sweet than salty.

-The gazpacho shot was an emulsified soup which is why it is creamier looking.
-There is no cream, it just looks like it does, delightful and flavorful, it packs a nice punch.
+The gazpacho shot was an emulsified soup which is why it is creamy-looking.
+There’s no cream, though.
+Delightful and flavorful, it packs a nice punch.

-I had the gazpacho shot and Andrea had grilled asparagus with a roasted tomato/red pepper sauce.
-The grilled asparagus was delicious, cooked to perfection with that Romesco sauce which had a great depth of flavor, I could eat it all day.
+Andrea had grilled asparagus with a roasted tomato/red pepper sauce.
+The grilled asparagus was delicious, cooked to perfection with that Romesco sauce which had a great depth of flavor.
+I could eat it all day.

-Smoked oysters, applewood smoked.
-It had a lovely apple mignonette, They were plump and juicy and if I had to choose I would pick the grilled oysters from America Eats.
-Just a better flavor, the espuma of smoke was maybe too much.
-If it had other flavors, they were well hidden by the smoke which almost reminded me of the liquid smoke chefs use in the kitchen.
+Applewood-smoked oysters, with a lovely apple mignonette.
+The oysters were plump and juicy, but if I had to choose I would pick the grilled oysters from America Eats.
+The espuma of smoke was maybe too much.
+If it had other flavors, they were well hidden by the smoke, which almost reminded me of the liquid smoke chefs use in the kitchen.

-We had an issue with my drink, the response was prompt and I was brought out another drink.
-As a start of a meal, the cooks at the grill, the service and overall Ambience was great, It was noisy but not enough to no hear your dinner partner across the table.
-The end of the meal is in the next article.
-Enjoy for now.
+We had an issue with my drink.
+The response was prompt and I was brought out another drink immediately.
+The service and overall ambience were great.
+It was noisy, but so noisy you couldn’t hear your dinner partner across the table.